cerner/fhir.cerner.com/content/millennium/r4/financial/coverage.md

 _Implementation Notes_

 * Public Healthcare represents an insurance policy funded by a public health system such as a provincial or national health plan.
+* For Coverage search by -encounter, both Encounter.read and Coverage.read scopes are required

 ### Authorization Types